Teaching With Heart: Poetry that Speaks to the Courage to Teach

 Sandi Bisceglia is the executive director of the International Network of Principals’ Centers (INPC), originally founded at Harvard University, and past president of the Florida Association of School Administrators.
 As a twenty-three-year pre-K–8 public school principal emeritus, she now spends her time creating “conversation venues for school leaders” through INPC and the website http://southernmostleadershipnetwork.com.

 Jennifer Boyden taught creative writing, literature, and composition for nearly twenty years at various places, including Walla Walla Community College, Whitman College, and Soochow University in China.
-She also teaches independent writing workshops and is research coordinator for the Community Council in Walla Walla, Washington.
+She also teaches independent and interdisciplinary, collaborative writing workshops.
 She is the author of The Mouths of Grazing Things and The Declarable Future.

 Annette Breaux is an education speaker, author, and consultant.
 A former classroom teacher, curriculum coordinator, and teacher induction coordinator, she is the author of the best-selling 101 Answers for New Teachers and Their Mentors.
 She has also coauthored books with both Harry Wong and Todd Whitaker.